CraigClark/imm-ux-design-class/lessons/class10/classSummary10.md

 - Who is user research for?
 - When do we do user research?
 - How do we do user research?

+#### Usability testing workshop

+This is an in-class activity.
+Students will conduct usability testing sessions with each other to experience user testing as a tester and as a participant.
+This is worth 10% of your final mark.

 ### In class activity: Card sorting